What To Do If You Are Injured on a Cruise Ship

 Reporting procedures may vary depending on the cruise line and the circumstances surrounding the incident.

-Passengers sometimes seek evaluation at the ship’s medical center following incidents such as:
+• medical evaluation at the ship’s medical center

-Medical documentation may become part of the incident record.
+Medical documentation created during onboard treatment may become part of the incident record.

 Document the Area Where the Incident Occurred